99KarolinaA/Shopify/README.md

 </p>
 <br>

-With the role <b> shop </b>, you have view with all the clothes from <b>your</b> shop.
-You can add new clothes or edit the existing ones.
+Having registered as a <b> shop </b>, you can view all the clothes from <b>your</b> shop.
+You can add new or edit previously created clothes.

 ![Items_in_your_shop_View](https://user-images.githubusercontent.com/73672408/111392633-4b931680-86b7-11eb-9a64-66db2251a5a0.jpg)
 <p align="center">